Vyral/john-graham/_posts/2020-12-14-what-drives-our-breakout-agent-taylor-kellum.md

 6:00 — Wrapping up our discussion

-I hope you found Taylor’s story insightful; here’s to wishing her continued success! <b>Update: She is now over 3.2 million in closed and pending volume!</b> As always, if you have any questions about buying or selling real estate or if you’re considering joining the business, give us a call first.
+I hope you found Taylor’s story insightful; here’s to wishing her continued success\! **Update: She is now over 3.2 million in closed and pending volume\!** As always, if you have any questions about buying or selling real estate or if you’re considering joining the business, give us a call first.
 We’d love to chat with you and hear about your particular situation.